 JESUS LOPEZ: [subtitles] I would go to cook, then go to school, cook, and go to school.
-I was just working so I could send money back to my parents.
+I was just working so I could make money to send back to my parents.

-NARRATOR: He told one of the chefs a work about the trouble he and his friends were having at school.
+NARRATOR: He told one of the chefs at work about the trouble he and his friends were having at school.

 JULIA SALTMAN, Jesus’s Co-worker: They were being hassled at school.
 You know, if MS wants to come find you and wants to start trouble, it’s difficult to avoid.
 It just terrified them.

 NARRATOR: Junior also was terrified.